clustergarage/janus/jekyll/_docs/getting-started.md

 layout: doc
 title: Getting Started
 subtitle: Installing Janus in your Kubernetes cluster
-tags: introduction januswatcher
+tags: introduction janusguard
 ---

-**Janus** works by configuring a custom Kubernetes resource that defines paths and events that you want to be notified about for your current deployments.
+**Janus** works by configuring a custom Kubernetes resource that defines paths and events that you want to define permissions for, for your current deployments.
 This custom resource, in conjunction with a cluster controller running and listening for lifecycle events, is responsible for maintaining a source of truth between the state of the cluster and the daemons listening for